Joroze/C-Fun/README.md

 # Homework Fun
-This repository is used to archive various programming assignments that I have created in the past.
+This repository is used to archive various programming assignments that I've worked on in the past.